UgolinOlle/minitalk/README.md

 ## 📩・Contact

-Pour toute question ou collaboration, n'hésitez pas à me contacter par [email](mailto:hello@ugolin-olle.com) ou [LinkedIn](https://linkedin.com/in/ugolin-olle)
+If you have any questions or would like to collaborate, please do not hesitate to contact me at [email](mailto:hello@ugolin-olle.com) or [LinkedIn](https://linkedin.com/in/ugolin-olle)